MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if the property value isn't an exact match for the specified value.
 This operation is case-sensitive.

-For example: `Get-Process | where -Value "svchost" -CNotIn -Property ProcessName`
+For example: `Get-Process | Where-Object -Value "svchost" -CNotIn -Property ProcessName`

 **NotIn** and **CNotIn** operators resemble **NotContains** and **CNotContains**, except that the property and value positions are reversed.
 For example, the following statements are true.